Liz Dinnie

 Social, Economic and Geographical Sciences

 I am a sociologist working as a qualitative social researcher in the Social, Economic and Geographical Sciences Department (SEGS).
-I lead the People and Places science group.
-I joined the Institute in 2009 following a post-doc position at the University of Sussex, on the project Queer Spiritual Spaces, an investigation into the spirituality of LGBTI people in non-mainstream religions.
-My undergraduate and postgraduate degrees were taken at the University of Aberdeen.
-My PhD looked at the relationship between claims to knowledge, authority and social order in a spiritual community.
+I am in the Sustainable Transitions and Behaviours Group.
+I have worked at the Institute since 2009 following a post-doc at the University of Sussex.
+My undergraduate and postgraduate degrees were at the University of Aberdeen.
+My PhD looked at the relationship between knowledge, authority and social order in a spiritual community.
 I live in Aberdeenshire.

 Previous projects have included looking at conflict management between different land users; the relationship between the natural environment and human health; and the cultural/institutional aspects of hunting in Scotland, including cultural traditions but also property rights.